 - Skip the chemical-based air fresheners for all-natural blend of essential oils, indoor air-detoxifying plants, or a 100% vegetable-based or beeswax candle.
 A recent Natural Resources Defense Council study found that 86% of synthetic air fresheners, like Febreze and Glade, contain dangerous hormone-disrupting phthalates and neurotoxins and immunotoxins like BHT, acetaldehyde, and propylene glycol.
 When you spray these air fresheners, you are also breathing these harmful chemicals in.

 - Opt for unbleached, chlorine-free toilet paper.
 In order to achieve that bright white color, companies use chlorine and chlorine dioxide in their toilet paper.
 The process creates the chemical by-products dioxin and furans, which are extremely toxic and carcinogenic.
-Learn more about dioxins and how to avoid it in your feminine sanitary products here.
+Learn more about chlorine-free bleaching processes and products here.

 We spend a lot of time thinking of ways we want to detox our lives.
 In addition to what we eat, what we bring into our homes and what we use on our body is just as important.